 Ideally, we need to understand the issues, develop our networks to share our skills and experience, and seek out strategic opportunities where we can add gender equality to the climate debate.

-However, we need to hold governments to account to ensure that major projects are environmentally sensitive and do not put future generations at risk.
+We need to hold governments to account to ensure that major projects are environmentally sensitive and do not put future generations at risk.
 For example, in Wales, there is the Commissioner for Future Generations.
 It is their job to protect the interests of those who are not born yet.
 At the recent TED Countdown global launch, the Commissioner described how their review processes resulted in a major motorway project being shelved, and the investment redirected to public transport and building more cycleways.

 Global action

-• The UN’s Framework Convention on Climate Change (UN Climate Change) aims to keep the global average temperature rise this century as close as possible to 1.5 degrees Celsius above pre-industrial levels.
+- The UN’s Framework Convention on Climate Change (UN Climate Change) aims to keep the global average temperature rise this century as close as possible to 1.5 degrees Celsius above pre-industrial levels.
 The secretariat coordinates the global response by administering the negotiating sessions, including the annual Conference of the Parties (COP).
 At COP events climate agreements are made, e.g. Paris.

-• The UN’s Environment Programme sets the global environmental agenda and has a section that focuses on gender.
+- The UN’s Environment Programme sets the global environmental agenda and has a section that focuses on gender.
 They note that women play a critical role in sustaining communities and managing natural resources, but their contributions are often undervalued and neglected.
 Men and women must work hand in hand to confront the environmental challenges of our time.

-• UN Women was established to accelerate progress on achieving gender equality and empowering women.
+- UN Women was established to accelerate progress on achieving gender equality and empowering women.
 They also work to get equal representation of women in the agendas of all UN organizations.

-• UN Department of Political and Peacebuilding Affairs aims to prevent deadly conflict and build sustainable peace around the world.
+- UN Department of Political and Peacebuilding Affairs aims to prevent deadly conflict and build sustainable peace around the world.
 This is becoming more important as people compete for scarcer resources.

 Resources

-Zonta International Project in Madagascar
+Zonta International Climate Empower Project

 COP26: Why education for girls is crucial in the fight against climate change